jimfok/stock_indicator/README.md

   STOP_LOSS` or `find_history_signal DATE DOLLAR_VOLUME_FILTER STOP_LOSS
   strategy=ID` recalculates the entry and exit signals for `DATE`.
 The first form supplies explicit buy and sell strategy names, while the second references a strategy set identifier (see Strategy Sets below).
-The `DATE` refers to when the indicators generate signals; simulated trades occur at the next trading day's open.
+The command now reports the signals generated on the supplied `DATE` without shifting them to the next trading day.
+Trades based on those signals still execute at the following day's open.
 Signal calculation uses the same group dynamic ratio and Top-N rule as `start_simulate`.
 * `find_latest_signal DOLLAR_VOLUME_FILTER BUY_STRATEGY SELL_STRATEGY
   STOP_LOSS` or `find_latest_signal DOLLAR_VOLUME_FILTER STOP_LOSS strategy=ID`
   refreshes data for the symbols listed in `data/symbols_daily_job.txt` and